lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Developer IntelliJ Setup.md

 ![](../../../../../img/intellij/debugger_screen.png)

-By clicking the play button, the code will be generated without execution.
-You can run the program by executing the binary file generated under the "bin" folder.
-In the HelloWorld example above, we can execute the binary by typing the command "test/Cpp/bin/HelloWorld" in the terminal and then pressing enter.
+By clicking the play button, `lfc` will be invoked, and if compilation is successful, its output can be found, relative to package root of the file under compilation, in `bin` if the target is a compiled language (e.g., C) or in `src-gen` if the target is an interpreted language (e.g., TypeScript).
+For the `HelloWorld.lf` example above, the binary can be found in `test/Cpp/bin/HelloWorld` and can be executed in the terminal.

 ## Integration Tests

 You can also run the integration test from IntelliJ.
-You will find the `targetTest` and `singleTest` tasks in the Gradle tab under "org.lflang" -> "Tasks" -> "other".
-Make sure to add a run configuration as shown above and add `-Ptarget=...` to the `targetTest` command or `-DsingleTest=...` to your `singleTest` command to specify the target or the precise test that you would like to run.
+You will find the <kbd>targetTest</kbd> and <kbd>singleTest</kbd> tasks in the Gradle tab under <kbd org.lflang > Tasks > other</kbd>.
+Make sure to add a run configuration as shown above and add `-Ptarget=...'` to the `targetTest` command or `-DsingleTest=...` to your `singleTest` command to specify the target (e.g., `C`) or the precise test that you would like to run.